Skip to main content

 PAD auto-charges

-If a payment to a payee comes out for more than the amount you originally set, we've got you covered.
-Here's how our auto-charge works and what to expect.
+If a payment to your payee comes out for more than the amount you originally set, this is considered a PAD discrepancy and we've got you covered.
+Here's how our auto-charge works when a PAD discrepancy occurs and what to expect.

 What is the auto-charge?

-When you set up a payment, enter an estimated amount that you expect to be withdrawn.
-If the actual withdrawal from your payee turns out to be higher than what you entered, we'll automatically charge your card on file to cover that difference — up to $500.
+When you set up a payment, you enter an estimated amount that you expect to be withdrawn.
+If the actual withdrawal from your payee turns out to be higher than what you entered, this triggers a PAD discrepancy and we'll automatically charge your card on file to cover that difference — up to $500.

 Example: